UhmNatsu/UhmNatsu/README.md

 int if ya want idm!
 Can be a tinsy-binsy chaotic around.. almost lost a friend but still remind me if im "too' chaotic ^^ i don't want to lose friends.
 Dandys world fandom 4EVER!!
 HAH
 ![Image](https://github.com/user-attachments/assets/36467d85-420a-4259-a0a5-0e0f77a97240)
+things to know abt me!! 🎀

+• Yuh can call me Natsu or Nats
+• if ya have any probs i can quite help if we r close.^^ yuh thats all :P